 GooseVPN is by no means anywhere near our top-tier providers when it comes to speed, however for the majority of everyday internet users it’ll be more than snappy enough if connecting locally.
 Those that need blazing-fast performance on international connections will have to look elsewhere, but it’s clear that GooseVPN has potential for great speeds, and it’s most likely just a case of waiting for them to develop a little more as a provider.

 To find out more about our speed testing methodologies, please read How We Review VPNs.

-GooseVPN’s server network is still relatively small (one of the smallest we’ve seen so far) at just 30 locations, however this is to be expected of a provider that’s only been around a year or so.
+GooseVPN’s server network is still relatively small at just 28 locations, however this is to be expected of a provider that’s only been around for a couple of years.
 There are GooseVPN servers in most popular locations, but we’d advise checking the server list to make sure your needs are covered before signing up.
 If they’re not, other providers such as HideMyAss! offer up to 190 countries.

 Unsurprisingly, GooseVPN doesn’t offer a very large number of individual IP addresses, with only just over 100 of them making up the entire network.
 This could lead to server congestion and therefore reduced performance at peak times, especially on the dedicated P2P/streaming servers.
 We can only presume that this number will grow as the server network expands over time.

-It’s great to see a choice of 7 different US cities in a network this size, as well as 3 in the UK and Canada.
-Germany and the Netherlands also offer city-level servers.
+It’s great to see a choice of six different US cities in a network this size, as well as two in the UK and Canada.
+Germany, France, the Netherlands and Israel also offer city-level servers.
 We like that there’s coverage in Africa, albeit in just one city (Johannesburg).
-There is a fairly good spread everywhere else in the world, including locations such as Chile, Russia, India, Israel and Singapore.
+There is a fairly good spread everywhere else in the world, including locations such as Chile, India, Israel and Singapore.